Virginia Tech® home

 3625 Potomac Avenue, Alexandria, VA, 22305, May 14–15, 2026

-Join top academic researchers, industry visionaries, standards leaders, and policymakers for a two-day collaborative workshop focused on strengthening U.S. leadership in global networking standards.
+Join top academic researchers, industry visionaries, standards leaders, and policymakers for a two-day collaborative NSF workshop focused on strengthening U.S. leadership in global networking standards

 With the onset of 6G, US stands at a pivotal moment in the evolution of global networking technologies.
 Strengthening U.S. leadership in global networking standardization is thus a conjoined national and economic security imperative.
 With a focused, well-resourced strategy, the US can again define the next era of global networking innovation and uphold a free, open, and secure digital future.
 US-ALIGNS brings stakeholders together to identify priorities, align efforts, and advance a shared strategy for effective participation in international standards bodies and related ecosystems.